sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 - `docker images rm <image_id>` - removes the image,
 - `docker images rm $(docker images -a -q)` - removes all the images,
 - `docker images prune` - removes all unused images,
+- `docker container ls` - shows all the containers,
+- `docker container ls -a` - shows all the containers including the stopped ones,
+- `docker container rm <container_id>` - removes the container,
+- `docker container rm $(docker container ls -a -q)` - removes all the containers,
+- `docker container prune` - removes all stopped containers,
 - `docker system prune` - removes all stopped containers,
 - `docker system prune -a` - removes all stopped containers and unused images,
 - `docker system prune -a --volumes` - removes all stopped containers, unused images and volumes.